-Voltage Reference Enable Signals and Start-up Time ATtiny2313 features an internal bandgap reference.
-This reference is used for Brownout Detection, and it can be used as an input to the Analog Comparator.
+ATtiny2313 features an internal bandgap reference.
+This reference is used for Brown-out Detection, and it can be used as an input to the Analog Comparator.

-The voltage reference has a start-up time that may influence the way it should be used.
+Voltage Reference Enable Signals and Start-up Time The voltage reference has a start-up time that may influence the way it should be used.
 The start-up time is given in Table 18.
 To save power, the reference is not always turned on.
 The reference is on during the following situations: